kapouer/express-dom/README.md

 The API is chainable.

-Three objects: route handlers, plugins, pages.
+Four objects: route handler, resource, page, plugins

-A page is (url, html string) loaded in a browser instance.
+A resource is (url, html string) loaded in a page.
+For now only webkitgtk browser is supported, and jsdom support is planned.
-Plugins can modify the page's DOM in two different ways:
+Plugins can modify the page loaded in the browser instance at two moments in the page lifecycle:

-1. author - only the DOM is loaded - no scripts and no external resources page.run() is available and can be used to modify the html before actually loading the page.
+1. author - only the DOM is loaded - no scripts and no external resources are loaded by default. page.run() is available and can be used to modify the html before actually loading the page.
 2. user - the html obtained from previous step is loaded as a web page